| TERMINI

 a perfect opportunity to stop and take in the lovely view of the

 pale blue tiled dome of the Chiesa dell’Annunziata.
+At

 the bottom is Piazza delle Terme, overshadowed by the Grande Albergo